No-Skids-Alliance/NSA/docs/source/content/glossary.rst

 hack
   1. To write (software) or modify (software or hardware) in a clever or skillful way.
-  2. To circumvent security and break into a (network, computer, file, etc.), usually with malicious intent.
+  2. To gain unauthorized access to computer files, systems, and/or networks.
   3. A clever or skillfully-crafted piece of software or hardware, or a clever or skillful technique.

 .. index:: !hack

 hacker
-  1. an expert or enthusiast of any kind
+  1. An expert or enthusiast of any kind.
-  2. one who enjoys the intellectual challenge of creatively overcoming or circumventing limitations
+  2. One who enjoys the intellectual challenge of creatively overcoming or circumventing limitations.
+  3. A person who uses technology to gain unauthorized access to computer files, systems, and/or networks.

 .. index:: !hacker

+hacktivism
+  Using hacking techniques and skills to gain unauthorized access to computer files, systems, and/or networks, in order to further social or political ends.

+.. index:: !hacktivism

 penetration test / pentest